jax-ml/jax/jax/experimental/jax2tf/README.md

     for `shape_assertions` specified in `disabled_checks`.
     See [Errors in presence of shape polymorphism](https://github.com/google/jax/blob/main/jax/experimental/jax2tf/README.md#errors-in-presence-of-shape-polymorphism).
     Used in JAX serialization since July 20th, 2023 (JAX 0.4.14).
+  * Version 8 adds support for the `jax.uses_shape_polymorphism` module
+    attribute and enables the shape refinement pass only when the attribute is present.
+Not yet used in JAX.

 ## Known issues